fooqri/uri-handler/README.md

 This will create a *~/.uri_handlers* directory with a sample handler called _edit_.
 It also copies the macOS router app to the _/Applications_ directory.
 Finally it creates a *.bash_profile* file in the *~/.uri_handlers* directory that is used by the macOS app to establish the environment used when running handlers.
 Initially the *.bash_profile* include your sessions path information.

+All handlers must reside in the *~/.uri_handlers* directory, and scripts are provided to add and remove handlers inside this directory (see below).

 ## Usage

 ### Test this install